Piccolissimo

 Piccolissimo is a 3D printed single-motor micro drone that is the size of a coin created by engineers at the University of Pennsylvania and named after its creator Matt Piccoli.

-Piccolissimo—meaning "smallest" in Italian and a pun on the creator's surname—is claimed to be the world's smallest self-powered, controllable flying robot.
+Piccolissimo—meaning "smallest" in Italian and related to the creator's surname—is claimed to be the world's smallest self-powered, controllable flying robot.
 The size of a quarter, it has just two moving parts: the propeller and the 3D-printed body, each of which spins at a different speed.
 It weighs 2.5 grams and has a payload limit of one gram.
 A slightly larger and heavier model that is steerable has been developed.

 Researchers hope that their drones can be used in swarms for search-and-rescue operations.